-Boston University 2020 MFA Thesis Show Branding
+Boston University 2020 MFA Thesis Show Visual Identity

-A team of four graduate students including Wei Yun Chen, Farinaz Valamanesh, Krystyn Wypasek, and myself created the visual branding system for the 2020 MFA thesis show in the College of Fine Arts at Boston University.
+A team of four graduate students including Wei Yun Chen, Farinaz Valamanesh, Krystyn Wypasek, and myself created the visual identity system for the 2020 MFA thesis show in the College of Fine Arts at Boston University.

 The Grid System and Conditional Design